dynaconf/dynaconf/docs/cli.md

   Returns the raw value for a settings key.

-  If result is a dict, list or tuple it is printes as a valid json string.
+  If result is a dict, list or tuple it is printed as a valid json string.

 Options:
   -d, --default TEXT  Default value if settings doesn't exist